by Arnie Schoenberg

 skim Dennis O'Neil on the origins of modern humans

-We are still debating how much genetic material the regional continuity of hominids contributing to our modern DNA, but we don't think it's very much.
+We are still debating how much genetic material the regional continuity of hominins contributing to our modern DNA, but we don't think it's very much.
 We mostly come from Africa very recently.
 The genetic evidence points to a bottleneck event between around 50,000 to 100,000 years ago for everyone who left Africa.
 Genetic Drift made all non-Africans extremely homogeneous.

 To get a sense of the Upper Paleolithic revolution try taking some of the virtual tours available for the cave art, e.g. Chauvet-Pont-d'Arc Cave.